Just Repair: A Minimal Denoising Network for Time Series Anomaly Detection: Introduction

-\section{Introduction.}

-Li and He~\cite{li_jit_2025} recently showed that predicting clean, low-dimensional targets enables much smaller architectures.
-We apply this insight directly to anomaly scoring, bypassing iterative diffusion~\cite{tashiro2021csdiconditionalscorebaseddiffusion} and mirroring the push for simplicity in forecasting~\cite{zeng2022transformerseffectivetimeseries}.
-This observation connects to a classical result: the Bayes-optimal denoiser under Gaussian corruption equals the posterior mean, which for small noise levels approximates the projection onto the data manifold~\cite{vincent2011connection}.
-Denoising autoencoders~\cite{vincent2008extracting,vincent2010stacked} exploit this property implicitly and, under the manifold assumption~\cite{Chapelle2006SemiSupervised}, learn the geometry of the data distribution from corrupted examples alone.
+\section{Introduction}

+Under the manifold hypothesis, normal time-series windows concentrate near a lower-dimensional set in window space, and anomalies depart from that set.
+The Bayes-optimal denoiser under Gaussian corruption recovers the posterior mean; at small noise levels, its correction is related to the score of the smoothed data density~\cite{vincent2011connection}.
+This result motivates learning denoising corrections from normal data without explicit density estimation, but it does not guarantee projection by a finite neural network on arbitrary anomalous inputs.
+Denoising autoencoders exploit this property implicitly~\cite{vincent2008extracting,vincent2010stacked}, the score-matching literature formalizes it~\cite{song2020generativemodelingestimatinggradients}, and recent work shows that predicting clean, low-dimensional targets enables far smaller architectures than previously thought~\cite{li_jit_2025}.

-Time series anomaly detection (TSAD) has built extensively on reconstruction, yet the architectures have grown far beyond what the denoising principle requires.
-Association discrepancy over attention distributions~\cite{xu_anomaly_2022}, predictive query dynamics~\cite{ozer_axonad_2026}, dual-path variational autoencoders~\cite{ozer_stream-vae_2025}, stochastic recurrent networks with normalizing flows~\cite{su_robust_2019}, and adversarial meta-learning~\cite{tuli_tranad_2022} each add learned components and hyperparameters.
-Whether any of this complexity improves detection over a principled repair baseline has not been tested on standardized benchmarks.
+The anomaly detection literature has moved in the opposite direction.
+Association discrepancy over attention~\cite{xu_anomaly_2022}, predictive query dynamics~\cite{ozer_axonad_2026}, dual-path variational encoders~\cite{ozer_stream-vae_2025}, stochastic recurrent networks~\cite{su_robust_2019}, and adversarial meta-learning~\cite{tuli_tranad_2022} each add substantial learned machinery.
+They sidestep iterative diffusion~\cite{tashiro2021csdiconditionalscorebaseddiffusion} only to introduce complexity of a different kind.
+Whether this complexity buys genuine detection quality over a principled repair baseline has, to our knowledge, never been tested systematically on standardized benchmarks.

-This paper provides a direct test. \Cref{fig:manifold} illustrates the core idea: a denoiser trained on normal data learns to project toward the data manifold, and anomalous windows that lie far from this manifold produce large structural discrepancies under the same projection.
-We operationalize this in \jure{} (Just Repair), a single depthwise-separable convolutional~\cite{chollet2017xceptiondeeplearningdepthwise, LeCun_CNN_1989} residual block trained with corrupted inputs and scored by a fixed structural discrepancy function.
-Evaluated against 25 baselines on TSB-AD~\cite{liu_elephant_2024} and UCR~\cite{UCRArchive, 9537291}, \jure{} ranks second on TSB-AD (AUC-PR 0.404) behind AxonAD~\cite{ozer_axonad_2026} (0.437).
-On the UCR archive, it ranks second overall by AUC-PR (0.198) and first among all neural baselines on both AUC-PR and VUS-PR.
-Furthermore, Wilcoxon tests confirm statistical significance against 21 of the 25 baselines on TSB-AD.
-The 0.033 gap to AxonAD is achieved with a single convolutional block versus AxonAD's causal temporal convolution, exponential moving average encoder, and attention-based query dynamics, at roughly 20$\times$ higher inference throughput.